Environmental Technician - 453 - 463

 What you'll learn

-• Characterization of pollutants and their impacts on health and the environment.
+- Principles of climate change, sustainability, and pollutant impacts on health and the environment

-• Geographic Information Systems (GIS) and UAV (drones) technology.
+- Geographic Information Systems (GIS), remote sensing, and UAV (drones) technology

 Program Length